 There are not many Napa vintners sourcing Pinot Noir from the Santa Lucia Highlands and it is a rare opportunity when we get to try one.
 Aromatically the 2014 vintage shows bright aromatics with a dark cherry component, cherry cola with spices (toasted cedar, white pepper and perhaps a hint of nutmeg) and a minerality note to the bouquet.
 Rather then being a more delicate Pinot Noir, this wine is generous with flavor and richly layered on the palate.
 It displays a pleasing texture; the tannins are certainly felt on the finish but are not out of balance.

-Richard’s son Anthony has created several wines under the Mendo label (soon to be changed to Blendo).
+Richard’s son Anthony has created several wines originally bottled under the Mendo label (now called Blendo).
 This is always a Napa Valley sourced red blend – with the varietal percentages changing every year.
 This wine maintains a consistency of quality each year, but the flavor and aromatic profiles change every vintage.
 In our opinion, it is also one of Napa’s under the radar best value wines to quality.
 Anthony works at Google and also runs their wine club where he sells a good amount of this wine.

 The 2103 Mendo Napa Valley Red Wine is dark in the glass with aromatics of dusty blackberry and blueberry.
 The aromas are sweet with some floral notes as the wine opens.
 Darker fruit on the bouquet.
 A lingering tartness shows on the finish and noticeable somewhat drying tannins linger for some time.
 Richard enjoys making this wine, especially the blending process as each year he works with different fruit sources.